apache/struts-site/source/maven-archetypes/struts2-archetype-blank.md

 ### Compilation

+Running

 ```
 $ mvn compile
 ```

 will create a `target` directory containing the compiled classes.
 By itself this isn't terribly useful.

 ### Testing